MurhafSousli/ngx-wordpress/README.md

 }
 ```

+## Authentication

-To use Add/Update/Delete functions, encode and store user credentials in `WpConfig.authKeys` using the `encodeKeys()` function in `WpHelper`.
+To use Add/Update/Delete functions, user must be authenticated.
+Encode and store the user credentials using `WpConfig.setAuthKeys`.
 This will add the user credentials to the headers of any request.

 ```
-import {WORDPRESS_PROVIDERS, WpConfig, WpHelper} from "ng2-wp-api/ng2-wp-api";
+import {WORDPRESS_PROVIDERS, WpConfig} from "ng2-wp-api/ng2-wp-api";

 @Component({
   selector: 'app',